 From among the benefits Windows 11 offers, the following elements stand out:

-- Security: With more cyberattacks and data breaches taking place, Windows 11 ramps up security by requiring hardware to enable protections like Windows Hello, device encryption, secure boot, virtualization-based security (VBS), and hypervisor-protected code integrity (HVCI).
+- Security: With more cyberattacks and data breaches taking place, Windows 11 ramps up IT security by requiring hardware to enable protections like Windows Hello, device encryption, secure boot, virtualization-based security (VBS), and hypervisor-protected code integrity (HVCI).
 Together, these features can help cut down incidences of malware significantly.
 To enable this, Windows 11 supported CPUs will have a trusted platform module or TPM.
 They should also have a support secure boot, support virtualization-based security (VBS) and certain VBS capabilities.
 These are designed to protect your system against malicious code (i.e. kernel-mode malware) that traditional security mechanisms usually have difficulty handling.

 - Support and Reliability: All devices that are upgraded to Windows 11 are automatically supported and assumed to be in a reliable state.
 With CPUs adapted to the new Windows Driver model and supported by the OEM and other relevant partners, it’s possible to achieve a crash-free experience.